National Hospice Palliative Care Week

 About the Theme

-Palliative care is for you, like a lighthouse in a storm.
-It guides you through the uncertainties of life-limiting illness with warmth and stability.
+Palliative care is for you, like the North star guiding travelers, supporting caregivers and their loved ones so you can navigate the illness journey together.
 With personalized support tailored to your needs, it illuminates the path forward based on what is important to you.

 The What, When, and Where of Palliative Care